ppy/osu-wiki/wiki/FAQ/en.md

 -   Silver SS (SSH) = Normal grade SS with _[Hidden][Hidden wikilink]_ and/or _[Flashlight][Flashlight wikilink]_ mod.
 -   Silver S (SH) = Normal grade S with _[Hidden][Hidden wikilink]_ and/or _[Flashlight][Flashlight wikilink]_ mod.

-**Regarding the "Ranks" in profile page**
+**Regarding the _Ranks_ in profile page**
 -   Grades obtained will be set at your profile page under General-&gt;Ranks provided you are online when receiving the grade.
   -   **Offline play**, even with your account logged in, **will not be counted**.
--   **Grades given for your profile depends on beatmap difficulties, not as whole.**
+-   **Grades given for profile depends on beatmap difficulties, not as whole.**
-  -   If the beatmap has 3 difficulties, and you SS all three of them, you will receive 3 SS and not just one SS in your profile.
+  -   If the beatmap has 3 difficulties, and SS'ed all three of them, 3 SS will be given, not just one SS in the profile.

 ## Performance Points
 _Full explanation: [Performance Points][Performance Points wikilink]_